-2021 Leadership Reviewed the structure, size and composition of the Board and its Committees.
-Financial Reporting and Controls Considered results, after challenging them and the strategic decisions, Approved Group Budget, Going Concern and Impairment Review Memorandum.
+2022 Leadership Reviewed the structure, size and composition of the Board and its Committees.
+Financial reporting and Controls Considered results, after challenging them and the strategic decisions, Approved Group Budget, Going Concern and Impairment Review Memorandum.
 Strategy and Management Setting the strategy and regularly monitoring it by receiving detailed presentations on performance against strategic objectives and key performance indicators.
 Risk Management Received updates on insurance matters and approved the renewal of the Directors' and Officers' Insurance.
-Reviewed and monitored the key risks as outlined page 16 of the strategic report.
+Reviewed and monitored the key risks as outlined page 20 of the strategic report.
 Corporate Governance Review of Corporate Governance Statement of Compliance with the QCA Corporate Governance Code.
 Shareholders Reviewed and approved throughput announcements released during the year.
 Reviewed and approved full and half-year results announcement.
 Approved the Group's Annual Report and Accounts.
-Equity Fundraise During CY 2021 The board has done fund raise of £10.1 million.
+Equity Fundraise During 2022 there was no equity fund raise.